Galvis brings hot streak into San Diego-Los Angeles matchup

-BOTTOM LINE: Freddy Galvis has been as good as it gets for San Diego as of late.
-He's batting .500 with 12 hits and two home runs in the past week.
-The Dodgers enter the contest with a one and a half-game lead over the Rockies in the NL West.
-Los Angeles gives up 2.5 runs per game when Hill takes the hill.
-The Padres are 4-3 in games started by Nix.
+BOTTOM LINE: San Diego has Freddy Galvis to thank for a chunk of the team's offensive production over the last week.
+He's batting .500 with 12 hits and two home runs in that span.
+The Dodgers head into the contest with a one and a half-game lead over the Rockies in the NL West.
+Los Angeles has allowed just 1.7 runs per game in Ryu's starts on the year.
+The Padres have gone 10-14 in Lucchesi's starts this year.
 San Diego pitchers are averaging 8.6 strikeouts per nine innings, Miguel Diaz paces the staff with a mark of 16.7.
-The Padres won Friday's contest 5-3.
-Eric Lauer picked up his sixth win of the season.
+The Dodgers won Saturday's contest 7-2.
+Rich Hill picked up his 10th win of the season.

-TOP PERFORMERS: Eric Hosmer has 71 runs and 65 RBIs for the Padres this year.
-Hunter Renfroe has three home runs and seven RBIs over his past 10 games for San Diego.
-Cody Bellinger has 137 hits for the Dodgers this season.
+TOP PERFORMERS: Eric Hosmer is batting .249 with a .306 on-base percentage and .395 slugging percentage in 150 games this season for the Padres.
+Hunter Renfroe has four home runs and eight RBIs over his past 10 games for San Diego.
+Cody Bellinger has 138 hits for the Dodgers this season.
 He’s batting .258 on the year.
-Yasiel Puig has six home runs and 13 RBIs while slugging 1.067 over his past 10 games for Los Angeles.
+Yasiel Puig has six home runs and 13 RBIs while slugging 1.000 over his past 10 games for Los Angeles.

 DODGERS INJURIES: The Los Angeles Dodgers placed RHP Daniel Hudson on the 60-day disabled list with a forearm injury on Saturday, Aug.
 25.